-As we move into a post-GDPR society, we may also start to see more demand for integrated systems that make it easier to correctly manage employee data, particularly as this involves dealing with just one third party vendor as opposed to multiple.
+Post-GDPR, integrated systems that make it easier to correctly manage employee data are popular, particularly as this involves dealing with just one third party vendor as opposed to multiple.

-A hugely important benefit of integrated systems is the ability to do cross functional reporting and analysis as opposed to trying to merge two data sets together (which would generally involve assistance from the IT department) or having to pull the data into a separate data warehouse to analyse.
+Another perceived benefit of integrated systems is the ability to do cross functional reporting and analysis as opposed to trying to merge two data sets together (which would often involve assistance from the IT department) or having to pull the data into a separate data warehouse to analyse.

-With a combined system too, data input is considerably more secure and you can be confident that any confidential data will be automatically fed through your HR and payroll systems.
-This not only prevents issues surrounding duplicated data, but will also improve accuracy and reduce the risk of human error.
+With a combined system too, data input is can be more secure and you can be confident that any confidential data will be automatically fed through your HR and payroll systems.
+This not only prevents issues surrounding duplicated data, but can also improve accuracy and reduce the risk of human error.

 Recent client conversations have shown that organisations are keen to implement an integrated system as they believe them to be more time efficient and practical.